FIDEScommunity/DIIP/spec/spec.md

 We decided to exclude blockchains from DDIP v1, as Since we didn't want to include a blockchain-based DID method in DDIP v1, we do not require [[ref: did:ion method]] support in DDIP, contrary to the [[ref: JWT VC Presentation Profile]].
 Of course implementations are free to support the [[ref: did:ion Method]].
 One of the drawbacks of course is that this means that key history as well as rotations are not really supported in an interoperable way.
 This is mostly a problem for organizations, since Natural Persons would never use ledger-based DID methods anyway.

 #### Addition of did:jwk Method
-We do support the [[ref: did:jwk Method]], given this DID method is simply an encoding of a Json Web Key.
-As such it also supports X509 certificates.
-This is a very common way to encode keys and certificates in current solutions and thus we believe it is important to support this method.
+We do support the [[ref: did:jwk Method]], given this DID method is simply an encoding of a JSON Web Key.
+As such it also supports X.509 certificates.
+This is a very common way to encode keys and certificates in current solutions, thus we believe it is important to support this method.
 A did:jwk can either have a Certificate Chain incorporated (x5c) in the DID Document or linked as a URL (x5u).

-#### DID Key Method
+#### did:key Method
-TODO: EBSI now is using JCS with DID:key for NP.
+TODO: EBSI now is using JCS with did:key for NP.
 It makes sense that we once again favor did:key over did:web.
-It does mean we would loose the ability to use X509 certificates, as did:key can only handle RSA keys and no certificates.
+It does mean we would lose the ability to use X509 certificates, as did:key can only handle RSA keys and no certificates.

 ### Linked Domain Verification is fully optional